Backfilling open-cast quarries: a technical challenge met

 On the riverbank, safety and surveillance are a team effort

-Once the trucks have arrived at the embankment, Retcharles Saint-Omer, usher, carries out a visual and olfactory inspection of the unloaded soil.
+Once the trucks have arrived at the embankment, Retcharles Saint-Omer, the site manager, carries out a visual and olfactory inspection of the unloaded soil.
 He also ensures that unloading safety rules are respected.
 “We don’t tolerate any deviation.
-In the event of non-compliance, immediate action is taken”, explains Frédéric Lebailleur, site foreman for backfill on the site.
+In the event of a breach, immediate action is taken,” explains Frédéric Lebailleur, site foreman for backfill on the site.

 The safety of operations on an open quarry embankment is paramount.
-Martinho and his team are responsible for controlling the spill zones.
-A perimeter merlon has been set up to ensure the safe discharge of soil.
+Martinho and his team are responsible for monitoring spill zones.
+A perimeter berm has been installed to ensure safe disposal of the soil.

 Placier Cormeilles-en-Parisis